Nutrition Science Department Faculty Biographies

-RAYANE ABUSABHA, Ph.D., R.D, Dietetic Internship Director, received her bachelor’s degree in Food Technology and Nutrition from the American University of Beirut, Lebanon, and her masters and doctoral degrees in Nutrition from The Pennsylvania State University, University Park, Pennsylvania.
+RAYANE ABUSABHA, Ph.D., R.D, Professor, Dietetic Internship Director, received her bachelor’s degree in Food Technology and Nutrition from the American University of Beirut, Lebanon, and her masters and doctoral degrees in Nutrition from The Pennsylvania State University, University Park, Pennsylvania.
 She completed her dietetics internship at Hershey Medical Center, Hershey, PA.
 Her postdoctoral work was in program evaluation and nutrition education and behavior.
 Before joining Russell Sage, Dr. AbuSabha was the Executive Director of the Health Research Science Board at the New York State Department of Health working in the area of breast cancer research.
 She also served as a Social Science Research Analyst at the Office of Analysis, Nutrition and Evaluation, Food and Nutrition Services, U.S. Department of Agriculture where she worked on evaluating the WIC and Medicaid Programs.
 Finally, as a Research Associate at The Pennsylvania State University, she was involved in a variety of research projects including studying the dietary patterns of older adults, evaluating distance learning media, and applying and evaluating facilitated nutrition education in WIC clinics.
 Dr. AbuSabha taught nutrition at Penn State for over a decade and provided instruction using traditional and distance-learning formats.
 She is widely published in the areas of nutrition education and community nutrition.
 She has authored articles in many journals including Journal of the Academy of Nutrition and Dietetics, Journal of Nutrition Education and Behavior, Health Education and Behavior, and Journal of Family and Consumer Sciences.
 She currently serves as the Chair of Area 7 Dietetics Educators for Practitioners Group.
 Dr. AbuSabha has received a number of awards including the 2010 Dannon Mid-Career Leadership Award.

 Dr. AbuSabha teaches the lecture courses required for the Dietetic Internship Certificate and coordinates the DI practicum placements and assignments.
 In addition, she teaches Special Topics in Nutrition NTR 448, and Directed MS Thesis Research NTR 690 and 691. email@example.com

-EILEEN FITZPATRICK, MPH, RD, Nutrition Faculty, received a Bachelor of Science Degree in Psychology from Tufts University, as well as a Bachelor of Science in Nutrition from Russell Sage College and completed a dietetic internship at Sage Graduate School.
+EILEEN FITZPATRICK, MPH, RD, Instructor of Nutrition, received a Bachelor of Science Degree in Psychology from Tufts University, as well as a Bachelor of Science in Nutrition from Russell Sage College and completed a dietetic internship at Sage Graduate School.
 She received a Masters of Public Health from the School of Public Health, University at Albany and is currently completing a Doctorate in Public Health.
 Her previous work experience includes seven years of biochemical research at the Wadsworth Center for Labs and Research, New York State Department of Health (NYSDOH).
 In addition, she has worked with the Division of Nutrition, NYSDOH, on participant retention in the New York State WIC program; the Bureau of Communicable Disease Control, NYSDOH evaluating listeriosis in New York State; and the Obesity Prevention Program, NYSDOH, on improving breastfeeding rates in New York State.
 Ms. FitzPatrick is co-author of numerous scientific publications and has presented original research at professional meetings including the New York State WIC Association, the New York State Dietetics Association and the American Public Health Association.
 Ms. FitzPatrick is a part time faculty in the Nutrition Science Department.

 Professor FitzPatrick teaches Nutritional Epidemiology and Advanced Food Science NTR 402/502. firstname.lastname@example.org